kevin-doolaeghe/myapps/duplicati/README.md

 ## Setup

 ```
-sudo docker stack deploy -c docker-compose.yml -p duplicati
+sudo docker stack deploy -c docker-compose.yml duplicati
 ```

-:warning: This program require a docker instance with **Swarm** mode enabled to be executed.
+:warning: This program require a Docker instance **with Swarm** mode enabled to be executed.

 ## Setup external storage for backups